danielsundermeier/knowledge/leben/erfolg.md

 > "the world rewards you for value added, not time spent" - [James Clear](https://jamesclear.com/)

+> "But I think of just two years ago, when I could barely survive what now has become routine, and remind myself that there is nothing more important than simply showing up and doing the work, every single day." - [Lessons from the Sea](https://www.collaborativefund.com/blog/lessons-from-the-sea)

 ## Links

 - [How to Be Great?
 Just Be Good, Repeatably](https://blog.stephsmith.io/how-to-be-great/)